UCANR-IGIS/uasimg/README.md

 ## Installation

-`uasimg` is not on CRAN (yet), but you can install it from R-Universe.
+`uasimg` is not on CRAN (yet), but you can install it from R-Universe:

 ``` r
 options(repos = c(ajlyons = 'https://ajlyons.r-universe.dev',